Nellie Sengupta: Congress president

 During the turmoil of the Salt Satyagraha many senior Congress leaders were imprisoned.
 Pandit Madan Mohan Malviya the President elect of the Congress was arrested before the Calcutta Session of 1933.
 Nellie Sengupta was elected in his place, thus becoming the third woman, and the second European-born woman to be elected.
 She was elected president by the party for her contribution to the party and the country.

 She was also elected as an Alderman to the Calcutta Corporation in 1933 and 1936.
-She was also elected on a Congress ticket to the Bengal Legislative Assembly in 1940 and 1946.
+She was also elected on a Congress ticket to the Bengal Legislative Assembly in 1940 and 1946 from Chiitagong.
 During the Second World War she drew attention to the misbehaviour of foreign troops.

 Post-independence

+East Pakistan

-After independence, she chose to live in East Pakistan, in her husband's hometown of Chittagong on the specific request of the then Indian Prime Minister Jawaharlal Nehru who asked her to look after the interests of the Hindu minority in East Pakistan.
+After independence, she chose to live in East Pakistan, in her husband's hometown of Chittagong, on the specific request of the then Indian Prime Minister Jawaharlal Nehru, who asked her to look after the interests of the Hindu minorities in East Pakistan.
 She was elected unopposed to the East Pakistan Legislative Assembly in 1954.
+She was a member of the Minority Board and played an active role in the social life of Chittagong.
+In 1970, she was injured at her home due to a bad fall.
+At the initiative of then-Indian PM Indira Gandhi, she shifted to Calcutta for medical treatment and care.

+India

-She was a member of the Minority Board and remained an active social activist.
-When Bangladesh came into being in 1971 she continued to live on in Chittagong and was well cared for by the Bangladesh Prime Minister Sheikh Mujibur Rahman.
-In 1972 she broke her hip and through the intervention of Indira Gandhi she was brought to Calcutta where she was operated on and all medical expenses were paid for by the Indian government.
-She was accorded a tremendous welcome in Calcutta and honoured by both the government and the people for her contribution to both the Indian Freedom struggle along with her husband Deshapriya Jatindra Mohan Sengupta and her work for the minorities in Bangladesh.
+While in Calcutta with her family, the Pakistani government confiscated her residential mansion and other properties as enemy property under Enemy Property Act.
+When Bangladesh was liberated in 1971, she continued to live on in Calcutta while briefly returning to Chittagong in 1972.
+She continued her treatment in Calcutta, where she was operated on and all medical expenses being paid for by the Indian government.
+She was accorded a tremendous public reception in Calcutta and was honoured by the government with Padma Vibhushan by the Indian government for her lifetime contribution to freedom, humanity and society.
 She died in Calcutta in 1973.